 Start Task Scheduler

-Here, we’ll see diverse ways to open Task Scheduler in Windows 10.
+Here, you’ll see diverse ways to open the Task Scheduler in Windows 10.
 Let’s see what they are.

 Click on “Task Scheduler.”